 - Documentation and a letter detailing your economic difficulties which have resulted from circumstances beyond your control.

-- Photographs - Two identical passport-sized photos taken no more than 30 days before submission of the I-765 to U.S. Citizenship and Immigration Services.
+- Photographs - Two identical passport-sized photos taken no more than 30 days before submission of the Form I-765 to U.S. Citizenship and Immigration Services.

 - Fee: The cost of filing the application is $410.00.
 Personal checks or money orders must be in the exact amount and payable to “U.S. Department of Homeland Security.”
 Personal checks are preferable to money orders, because they can more easily be traced in case of problems.